Product May Have Been Discontinued

 And a fat-to-protein ratio of about 47%.

 Drs.
-Foster and Smith is a grain-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3 stars.
+Foster and Smith Signature Series is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word